creepersguitar/CI-project4/README.md

 The UX design for Bite bait was intended to be simplistic as that's the style for their restaurants.
 Coincidentally, their colour scheme was black and orange.
 In future versions if needed, i will make sure that the colour scheme is something new.
+I have also ensured that all pages are properly styled and are more responsive.
 ### Wireframe Design
 The wireframe design was done via [wireframe.cc](https://wireframe.cc/)
 ![Wireframe-view](backgroundcode/static/backgroundcode/images/readme-images/wireframe-main.png)